247webs/Hamming-Levenshtein-Dist-Algo/README.md

 	```sh
 	 php artisan app:calculate
 	```
-3. Input first string and hit Enter.
+3. Input first string and hit enter.
-4. Input second string and hit Enter.
+4. Input second string and hit enter.
 5. You should see the distance calculation of both the strings in the result.

 ![CLI Output](https://i.imgur.com/sOB6U1C.png)

 ## Unit Tests

-1. Goto your project directory using the following command.
+1. Goto the project directory using the following command.
 	```sh
 	 cd ./distance-calculator
 	```